Clark19/LilyChurchHome/README.md

 # LilyChurchHome
-The homepage of Lily church made a reponsive web.
+The homepage of Lily church which is implemented a reponsive web.